 A cluster setting encircles a bigger center stone with many smaller stones.
 It manufactures to produce a pretty piece of diamond jewelry from several smaller stones.
 This type of setting gives the appearance of a bigger stone.
-At times, the cluster is joined into designs or shapes to revitalize the look of the ring.
+At times, for a Jewelry manufacturer, the cluster is joined into designs or shapes to revitalize the look of the ring.
 This attention-grabbing setting is usually more distinct and contributes character which can be classic.

 It is used frequently for eternity rings, diamond engagement rings, and ring shoulders.
 The channel setting is a very clean and lengthy means of setting diamonds in a channel, making way for a proportional flow of diamonds.
-Make sure that the diamonds are calibrating (have similar size) to be precision set with every diamond touching the tip of another diamond.
+Make sure that the diamonds are calibrated (have similar size) to be precision set with every diamond touching the tip of another diamond.

 It is a famous setting because of the diamond’s unrestricted flow across the ring with no metal in between.
 The diamonds lie within tiny recesses cut into every corner of the ring within the channel and are held in place tightly.
 Princess cut diamonds are especially good for this design together with baguettes as they take to the lines of the channel with no space in between.